visgl/loaders.gl/docs/modules/tile-converter/cli-reference/tile-converter.md

 ## Supported Platforms

+For tile-converter v4.0 and up:

 Operationg Systems: Windows 8.1 or higher, Ubuntu 20.04 or higher

-NodeJS 14 or higher is required.
+NodeJS 16 or higher is required.

 ## Options